michaelkolesidis/chompy-o-croc/README.md

 ### Food

 After **Round 3**, and **every second round**, a piece of food enters the game along with the bomb, that serves as power-up.
+Be fast as food disappears after a few seconds!
 There are currently two power-ups:

 #### Banana